slavahatnuke/ireactivity/README.md

 How does it work?
 For each action from user side it calls `update`.
 Please read `update`.

 ##### Update
-It's the simple event that notifies `store`.
+It's the event that notifies `store`.
 When you call `update(store)`, connected component will try to react if there is some changes.
 This example updates store without action from user side.

 ```javascript